-The terms “scaling a business” and “expanding a business” are sometimes used interchangeably, however they are not the same thing.
-Consider the following examples of successful startups or new small businesses: We wrongly perceive of these organizations as successful because they achieved huge growth in a short period of time because we lack a clear definition of expanding a business.
+The terms “scaling a business” and “expanding a business” are sometimes used interchangeably, however, they are not the same thing.
+Consider the following examples of successful startups or new small businesses: We wrongly perceive these organizations as successful because they achieved huge growth in a short period of time because we lack a clear definition of expanding a business.
 The truth is that when a company grows too quickly, it exposes itself to a slew of issues caused by a lack of a solid basis to support rapid growth.
 Learning how to scale a firm reduces these risks by ensuring that the necessary basic operations are in place to sustain long-term expansion.

 What does it mean to scale a business?